I am an adopted son of the Lord, a husband of a beautiful wife, father of three amazing P's, and a discipleship pastor in South Carolina.

 A Limited Atonement Argument

 In a ministerial setting, this topic is breached frequently.
-It is imperative that a Christian understand their own theological stance, but also know from where those views originate.
+It is imperative that Christians understand their own theological stance, but also know from where those views originate.
 A Christian must be able to defend and clearly enumerate their reasons for holding that Christ died for all.
-While a clear defense is important, of equal importance is for the Christian to understand that when fellow Christians approach this issue, they must first remember that both participants in the conversation are Christian.
+While a clear defense is important, of equal importance is for Christians to understand that when fellow Christians approach this issue, they must first remember that both participants in the conversation are Christian.
 Whether someone leans towards Limited Atonement or towards Universal Atonement, it has no bearing on their standing with Christ, and it is imperative that in debate or interrogation, that be understood by all parties.
 Unfortunately, all too often heated conflict and personal attacks are levied due to differing viewpoints on this issue.
-It is important for the Christian to realize this and to begin and end the conversation with clarity, agreeing to each other’s salvation and love for each other in Christ, while viewing the discussion as an academic exercise and endeavoring to understand God’s word to as deep an understanding as possible.
+It is important for the Christian to realize this and to begin and end the conversation with clarity, agreeing to each other’s salvation and love for each other in Christ, while viewing the discussion as an academic exercise and endeavoring to understand God’s word as deeply as possible.

 [i] Merrill C. Tenney, The Zondervan Encyclopedia of the Bible, rev., full-color ed.
 (Grand Rapids, Mich.: Zondervan, ©2009), 440.

 [ii] George Arthur Buttrick, The Interpreter's Bible: The Holy Scriptures in the King James and Revised Standard Versions with General Articles and Introduction, Exegesis, Exposition for Each Book of the Bible (New York: Abingdon-Cokesbury Press, 1951-57), 482.

 [iii] The Reason for God, by TIMOTHY KELLER (Zondervan, 2010), DVD 10/10).